Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 			- The only thing that might be loaded behind the scenes is DATA.
 			- Vanilla JavaScript is much less fun
 		- [ ] 003.
 Different Ways of Using Vue | 3min
+		  - Some parts of an HTML page are controlled by Vue 00:34
+			- The entire HTML page is controlled by Vue 01:21
+			  - Single Page Application (SPA)
 		- [ ] 004.
 Exploring Vue Alternatives | 3min
 		- [ ] 005.
 Building A First App With Just JavaScript | 7min
 		- [ ] 006.
 Re-building the App with Vue | 11min